atet/copilot/README.md

 - Download and setup the AI copilot with Gemini in VSCode
 - Perform five quick examples to demonstrate the power of this technology

-Note that I developed this tutorial on Windows 10, Windows 11 and MacOS should be very similar.
+Note that I developed this tutorial on Windows 10; Windows 11 and MacOS should be very similar steps.

 ## Google Gemini Access